 Temperament is one of the most underestimated influences in a child’s life.
 Many times, a difficult temperament trait in a child can be the primary driving force of misbehavior in children.
-Much of the challenges in child raising often lead back to temperament qualities, such as low adaption or high emotional intensity.
+Much of the challenges in child-raising often lead back to temperament qualities, such as low adaption or high emotional intensity.
 It's critical as a parent to know your child's temperament, especially when disciplining or redirecting children's behavior.

 Why Bother to Understand Your Child's Temperament?